emphs/1800_202510_BBY13/README.md

 ## Usage

 Example:

-1. Input 'yarn run dev' in terminal under project root and visit `http://localhost:5173`.
+1. Input 'yarn dev' in terminal under project root and visit `http://localhost:5173`.
-2. Enter the name of the city in the search bar and press enter.
+2. login with your credential and go with your taskflow.
-3. View the weather information displayed on the screen.
+3. Have fun with webapp.

 ---